hzeller/rpi-rgb-led-matrix/wiring.md

-For each of the up to three chains, you have to connect `GND`, `strobe`, `clock`, `OE-`, `A`, `B`, `C`, `D` to all of these (the `D` line is needed for 32x32 displays; 32x16 displays don't need it); you find the positions below (there are more GND pins on the Raspberry Pi, but they are left out for simplicity).
+For each of the up to three chains, you have to connect `GND`, `strobe`, `clock`, `OE-`, `A`, `B`, `C`, `D` to all of these (the `D` line is needed for 32x32 displays; 32x16 displays don't need it).
+If you have a 64x64 display, these have an additional `E` line which is typically on Pin 4 or 8 on the matrix connector.
+You find the positions of the pins on the Raspberry Pi and the corresponding logical connections in the table below (there are more GND pins on the Raspberry Pi, but they are left out for simplicity).

 Then for each panel, there is a set of (R1, G1, B1, R2, G2, B2) that you have
 to connect to the corresponding pins that are marked `[1]`, `[2]` and `[3]` for